hanskiunga/AKAN-Generator/README.md

-# My-Project
+# Akan Name Generator
-Project entails a name generator for the Akan naming system used by the people of West Africa specifically Ghanians and Togolese
+Project entails a name generator for the Akan naming system computed by providing date of birth and gender.
+# Author
+Hans Kiunga
 ## Prerequisites
 Javascript, HTML and CSS knowledge
 ##### Technologies Used